movq/openbsd/gnu/llvm/llvm/docs/AMDGPUModifierSyntax.rst

 By default, low bits are used for all operands.

 The number of values specified with the op_sel modifier must match the number of instruction operands (both source and destination).
-The first value controls src0, the second value controls src1 and so on, except that the last value controls destination.
+First value controls src0, second value controls src1 and so on, except that the last value controls destination.
 The value 0 selects the low bits, while 1 selects the high bits.

 Note: op_sel modifier affects 16-bit operands only.
-For 32-bit operands, the value specified by op_sel must be 0.
+For 32-bit operands the value specified by op_sel must be 0.

+GFX9 and GFX10 only.

     ======================================== ============================================================
     Syntax                                   Description